slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - career day an year -> journaling self analysis. skill fluency!
 - the next level of your life will demand a different you.

+> *"When you try something new, don’t think of it as a matter of success / failure, but as success / learning to succeed."*
+> *"When you are right, you are learning nothing."*
 > *"Every day, with every action and choice, you’re either a teacher and an inspiration, or a lesson and a reminder."*
 -->